SuperSaaS appointment scheduling and the EU Data Protection law (GDPR)

 These points may be helpful to SuperSaaS customers:

-• You can ensure SSL encryption (https) is enforced when accessing your account (on the Access Control page).
+• Ensure SSL encryption (https) is enforced when accessing your account (on the Access Control page).

-• You can verify who has access to the information in your account (on the User Management page).
+• Verify who has access to the information in your account (on the User Management page).

-• You can configure how long customer and appointment data is retained (on the Usage Information page).
+• Configure how long customer and appointment data is retained (on the Usage Information page).

 • If you synchronize the information in SuperSaaS with a third party, for example through a webhook, then you may need to verify that this party is compliant with the GDPR or disable the link with them (on the Webhooks page).